 Typically, a person is at fault due to:

-- Negligence: carelessly or unthinkingly doing something that may cause harm.
+- Negligence: carelessly or unthinkingly doing something that most reasonable people would foresee causing harm.

 - Recklessness: willfully doing something that you know is likely to cause harm.